akhils911dev/theblog/updown/index.md

 IsQHQHxIcivCCIzB4R9FbOKdSKyZTHeZzjPwnU+FAAAFiHnDXHF5w1xxAAAAB3NzaC1yc2
 www-data@updown:/home/developer/dev$
 ```
-We can now see our code is successfully executed and it copy the developers id_rsa to /tmp
+We can now see it’ll be executed by the input() function and it copy the developers id_rsa to /tmp

 ## SSH as developer